How to get an e-commerce license in Dubai

 Whether purchasing for personal consumption or business through the internet, online shopping is now a big part of our everyday lives.
 This is going to grow further in the coming years with the upsurge of e-commerce businesses that are promptly capitalizing on the soaring number of online shoppers everyday.

-There has been a growing demand for e-commerce license in Dubai, UAE.
-The United Arab Emirates–having the most advanced e-commerce market in the whole MENA region–is set to hit a staggering US$50 billion (AED 184 billion) e-commerce transactions by the end of 2021, boosted by a surge in e-commerce as a result of the global coronavirus pandemic.
+There has been a growing demand for e-commerce licenses in Dubai, UAE.
+The United Arab Emirates having the most advanced e-commerce market in the whole MENA region is set to hit a staggering US$50 billion (AED 184 billion) in e-commerce transactions by the end of 2021, boosted by a surge in e-commerce as a result of the global coronavirus pandemic.

 Several factors have contributed to the UAE’s global e-commerce positioning, including the rise of startups and tech-savvy consumers in the country.
 More importantly, the UAE government plays a vital role in reinforcing smart transactions between businesses and consumers today by expanding cashless payment options for various types of purchases and government services in the country.